Alfy-Wyl/my-README-assistant/generator/README.md

   ### Usage

-  Use Node version 16 and above
+  Use Node version 16 and above.
   Program works when user follow all prompts displayed.

   ### License